In the State of Nevada, "LLC" is the common abbreviation used for a type of business entity known as a "L"imited "L"iability "C"ompany.

 An LLC gives protection from personal liability.

-When operated correctly, a Nevada limited liability company provides a "corporate shield," also called a "corporate veil," to protect its members from personal liability under most circumstances.
-It is incorrect to view the concept of a "corporate shield" as applying to protect the owners of corporations only; the correct view is that the term "corporate shield" applies to members of LLCs as well.
-To understand the difference between personal liability and what could be termed business (or company) liability, it is useful to understand that the law generally defines a "person" and recognizes two kinds of "person."
-As a general matter, a "person" in the law can sue in court or be sued in court.
-The first, most obvious, common-sense kind of person is a human being, also called a "natural person."
-So for example a woman can sue in court, or she can be sued in court.
-The second, less obvious, tricky kind of person is a legal entity, called a variety of names, such as "articial person," "statutory person," "legal person," or "entity person."
-This second kind of person is formed (or created) by law -- usually by a state business entity statute that was enacted by the state's legislature.
-So for example a corporation can sue in court, or it can be sued in court.
+To understand the difference between personal liability and what could be termed business (or company) liability, it is useful to understand that Nevada law generally defines a "person" and recognizes two kinds of "person."
+As a general matter, a "person" under Nevada law can sue in court or be sued in court.
+The first, most obvious, common-sense kind of person is a human being, also called a "natural" person under Nevada law.
+So for example a woman can sue in court, or she can be sued in court; if she is sued personally in court, she is subject to personal liability, which means her personal assets are placed at risk.
+The second, less obvious, more tricky kind of person is a legal entity, which is often called by a variety of names, such as "artificial" person, "statutory" person, "legal" person, or "entity" person.
+This second kind of person is formed (or created) by Nevada law -- by Nevada's business entity statute that was enacted by Nevada's legislature.
+The two most common forms of a Nevada entity person are a Nevada corporation and a Nevada LLC.
+So for example a Nevada LLC can be represented by an attorney as the attorney's client; it can sue in court, or it can be sued in court.
+When a Nevada LLC is sued in court, it is subject to its own business/company liability, which means its own business/company assets are placed at risk.
+But because its members/owners are protected by the "corporate shield," the LLC's members/owners ordinarily are not subject to personal liability just because they happen to own the LLC.

 Owning another person can be legal; it is not always slavery!